flowagentnu/1rel-documentation/docs/modules/widgets/table.md

 }
 ```
 *When powerSearch is enabled, configure all columns, filters, and relations inside the powerSearch object.
 Root-level columns, query, and relations are ignored.
 The lists property is now an array of keyNames (strings) for saved views.*

+**allowSorting** (default: true) disables all sorting features for the table when set to false.
+Use this if you want to prevent users from sorting columns in the table widget.

 ## Usage Example: Without powerSearch
 Show a table using direct columns and query configuration: